12. Data frames#

 }

-The next function applies a set of aggregates on every column of each data frame in a given list (two nested lapplys plus some cosmetic additions):
+The next function applies a set of aggregates on every column of each data frame in a given list (two nested lapplys plus cosmetic additions):

 aggregate.list_dfs <- function(x, FUN, ...)